 u3a* is a UK-wide movement which brings together people no longer in full-time work to develop their interests and continue their learning in a friendly and informal environment.
 And to have fun.

-U3A has a ‘university’ of members who draw upon their knowledge and experience to teach and learn from each other but there are no qualifications to pass – it is just for pleasure.
+u3a members draw upon their knowledge and experience to teach and learn from each other but there are no qualifications to pass – it is just for pleasure.
 Learning is its own reward.

-Today we have over 1,200 members and run some 80+ groups – some groups have survived since inception back in 1991 moving through numerous members and convenors, transformations and, in some cases, branching out into Groups 1, 2 and 3 because of increasing demand from members.
+Today we have about 1,000 members and run some 80+ groups – some groups have survived since inception back in 1991 moving through numerous members and convenors, transformations and, in some cases, branching out into Groups 1, 2 and 3 because of increasing demand from members.

-Your committee of 10 currently consists of Chairman, Secretary and Treasurer.
-Plus the Groups' Co-ordinator, Venue, Equipment and Special Events, Webmaster, Speakers Secretary and Publicity Officer.
+Your committee of 12 currently consists of Chairman, Secretary and Treasurer.
+Plus the Membership Secretary, Groups' Co-ordinator, Venue, Equipment, Webmaster, Speakers Secretary and Publicity Officer.
 We also have two ex-officio members.
-Per our constitution, the Committee can have up to 12 members.
+Per our constitution, the Committee can have up to 15 members.
 We are always ready to welcome anyone who thinks they may like to join the Committee.
 Please contact the Chairman to arrange a one-to-one chat or come along to a Committee Meeting to see what we do.